-What makes a forensic paralegal a valuable member in a law firm is the fact they are trained in the Rules of Procedure and Evidence and Discovery.
-Their training and knowledge adds legitimacy and solidity to the information uncovered and makes it harder for the opposing counsel to dismiss their testimony and results.
+What makes a forensic paralegal a valuable member of a law firm is the fact they are trained in the Rules of Procedure and Evidence and Discovery.
+Their training and knowledge add legitimacy and solidity to the information uncovered and makes it harder for the opposing counsel to dismiss their testimony and results.

 How Do I Become a Forensic Paralegal?